Gerd Leers

 Gerardus Bernardus Maria "Gerd" Leers (born 12 July 1951) is a Dutch politician of the Christian Democratic Appeal (CDA) party.
-He is the acting Mayor of Brunssum since 1 January 2018.
+He has served in a number of posts in local government, the House of Representatives and the Cabinet.

 Biography

 Politics

 On 4 September 1990 Leers became a Member of the House of Representatives.
 He was a member of the permanent parliamentary commission for transport and water management.
 The political peak in his House of Representatives period was the Betuwe route, of which Leers was a strong proponent.
 However, he was also involved in a construction fraud scandal.

 Leers became Mayor of Maastricht on 1 February 2002 after Karl Dittrich withdrew his candidacy.
-In 2008, he stood for mayor of The Hague and of Rotterdam.
-As mayor Leers took strict measures, such as the raid on the travellers camp Vinkenslag and stopping the subsidy to the football club MVV.
+Here, he took strict measures, such as the raid on the travellers camp Vinkenslag and stopping the subsidy to the football club MVV.
 He was also a proponent for amnesty for declined asylum seekers.
 In late 2004 Leers was chosen as best mayor of the Netherlands.
 This choice came after a conflict with the civil service, after heavy criticism from Leers.